 Appendix A is the most current tabulation of the Water District Identification Number (WDID) and the irrigation well pumping of each Subdistrict #1 well.
-The WDIDs of the wells added to and removed from the 2016 Subdistrict #1 Wells list are noted at the end of Appendix A.
+The WDIDs of the wells added to and removed from the 2017 Subdistrict #1 Wells list are noted at the end of Appendix A.

 Each year, as producers report information for their farm units and additional data is accumulated from other sources regarding well use and ownership, the Subdistrict Well list is updated.
-Several wells, which were identified and confirmed in 2015, were added to the 2016 list of Subdistrict Wells.
-Five wells were included by Participation Contract in 2015 and 7 wells were included that are partial replacements for existing Subdistrict wells.

-Requests for Farm Unit updates will be mailed out April 11-15, 2016.
+Several wells, which were identified and confirmed in 2016, were added to the 2017 list of Subdistrict Wells.
+Requests for Farm Unit updates will be mailed out April 17, 2017.
 Any reported corrections regarding wells are incorporated into the Subdistrict #1 Well list if appropriate.
 All wells added or removed from the Subdistrict Well list are referenced in the Appendix A footnote.